-The Natural History Museum is part of the cluster of big national museums in West London.
-Along with the Science Museum and the Victoria & Albert Museum, this is a big museum that will take you long to fully explore.
-Seeing the whole museum with kids in tow in one day is definitely ambitious.
-We recommend beginning with one or two favourite sections.
+The Natural History Museum (NHM) is part of the cluster of big national museums in West London.
+Along with the Science Museum and the Victoria & Albert Museum, this is a huge museum that you can explore for days.
+With kids in tow, we recommend starting with a couple of old-time favourites!

 The roaming T.rex at the Natural History Museum